An easy chicken pasanda recipe, perfect for the whole family! It's rich, creamy, and mild, but also extremely flavourful thanks to the warming spices.

 🥡 Storage

-- To Store.
-Place leftovers in an airtight container and store in the fridge for up to 3 days.
-Curry always tastes better the next day!
+Store - Place leftovers in an airtight container and store them in the fridge for up to 3 days.

-- To Freeze.
-Put the chicken pasanda in a freezer safe container and freeze for up to 3 months.
-Defrost in the fridge before reheating until piping hot in the microwave.
+Freeze - Allow the curry to cool then spoon the chicken pasanda into a freezer-safe container and freeze for up to 3 months.
+Defrost in the fridge before reheating in the microwave.

 😋 More curry recipes to try!